MarianBastiurea/happycoding/README.md

 # Happy Coding
 ![Coverage](.github/badges/jacoco.svg)

-Happy Coding is a challenge to help you acquire strong problem-solving skills by implementing solutions for 100 of the most popular algorithmic problems.
+Happy Coding is a challenge to help you acquire strong problem-solving skills by implementing solutions for **100 of the most popular algorithmic problems**.